-With Jonathan Bradshaw taking a summer break from delivering the weekly ‘Meetology® Minute’ vlogs, we are delighted to share the first post from our guest blogger Ruari Fangman.
+With Jonathan Bradshaw taking his annual break from delivering the weekly ‘Meetology® Minute’ vlogs, we are delighted to share the first post from our guest blogger Ruari Fangman.
 We met Ruari through our partnership with the University of the West of England from where, under the tutorship of our lead psychologist (and Senior Lecturer at UWE) Dr Paul Redford, Ruari has recently graduated with a Msc in Occupational Psychology.
 You can find more our about what Ruari has been up to post-graduation here: Ruari Fangman

 Whilst I suspect that the majority of you would agree that your people skills have a significant impact on most parts of your lives, one of the areas where they can make the biggest impact is within your romantic relationships.
 Meeting that person who you fall head-over-heels for can transform your life and potentially change the long-term trajectory of your future experiences and life outcomes to an almost terrifying degree.

 Although not universal, I think most people agree that, if they’re single, then finding their “other half” is certainly something that they wouldn’t say no to, but what impact can having exceptional people skills have on the chances of finding someone and equally, to the quality of the relationship that’s subsequently formed?